top of page

 When treating a disease or supporting general detoxification with natural remedies, a healing crisis may develop.
 The symptoms felt during this time are actually proof the right therapy is being used, which is unlocking toxic storage places and expelling accumulated residuals from the body.
 This is a safe, effective way to permanently cure chronic diseases.

 During any natural detoxification process, the body’s detoxifying organs including the lymphatic system, liver, kidneys, intestines, lungs, and skin may need support.
 Support may be achieved with the following:

 1) the use of individually selected drainage remedies;

-2) proper diet which includes consumption of a large variety of fresh fruits (avoid oranges if possible during this time) and vegetables;
+2) proper diet which includes consumption of a large variety of fresh fruits and vegetables.
+(Avoid high oxalate foods like

 3) elimination of sweets,